 Minimising unhelpful coping strategies can make physical activity feel easier and more enjoyable

-Minimising harmful habits can allow you to find pleasure in eating well
+Minimising harmful habits can allow us to find pleasure in eating well

 Minimising unhelpful coping strategies and substances can lower stress responses in the body

-Minimising harmful influences can improve the sense of belonging when you are with others
+Minimising harmful influences can improve our sense of belonging

 Sleeping better may leave you less likely to rely on unhelpful coping strategies